 Using Amazon Transcribe

 The easiest way to get started with Amazon Transcribe is to submit a job using the console to transcribe an audio file.
 You can also call the service directly from the Amazon Command Line Interface, or use one of the supported SDKs of your choice to integrate with your applications.
 Either way, you can start using Amazon Transcribe to generate automated transcripts for your audio files with just a few lines of code.

 Streaming transcription currently supports 16-bit Linear PCM encoding.

 For information on language support, please refer to this documentation page.

 Q: What devices does Amazon Transcribe work with?

 Amazon Transcribe for the most part is device agnostic.
 In general, Amazon Transcribe works with any device that includes an on-device microphone such as phones, PCs, tablets, and IoT devices (e.g. car audio systems).
 Amazon Transcribe API will be able to detect the quality of the audio stream being input at the device (8kHz VS 16kHz) and will appropriately select the acoustic models for converting speech-to-text.
 Furthermore, developers can call Transcribe API through their applications to access speech-to-text conversion capability.

-Q: Is the content processed by Amazon Transcribe moved outside the AWS region where I am using Amazon Transcribe?
+Q: Is the content processed by Amazon Transcribe moved outside the Amazon Web Services region where I am using Amazon Transcribe?